About Touring Bike Gear Systems and Measurement

 The chain-gear system is vulnerable, and it is subject to wear.
 So, parts availability is needed.
 This is the case for everyone but no one more so than the long-distance cyclist.
 Long term parts availability is a reason why the Vivente Anatolia and Deccan were discontinued.

 Internal (Rohloff) Systems

 If you want, later on you can vary the level of the gears by simply changing the front, rear or both sprockets.
-On a derailleur bike this is not easy to do, or is not even possible.

 Shift lever operation is very accessible, smooth and comfortable regardless of the handlebar set-up chosen.